hfactor/hfactor.github.io/_notes/400 Lists/AntiLibrary.md

 - The Design Thinking Life Playbook by Michael Lewrick
 - This is Service Design Doing by Adam Lawrence
 - This Is Service Design Methods by Adam Lawrence
+- Logo Modernism by Jens Müller and R. Roger Remington

 ## Politics
 - The Silent Coup by Josy Joseph 📟